February 2021 Ecuadorian prison riots: Casualties

 Early reports confirmed that at least 50 inmates were killed following the violence.
 800 police officers were required to quell the violence.
 Some photographs and videos were spread on social media which showed the inmates decapitated and dismembered in pools of blood.

 On February 24, the death toll of the inmates increased to 79.

 Response

 Ecuadorian President Lenin Moreno declared a temporary state of emergency in the prison system, in order to control the prison violence.

-In the wake of the clashes on 28 September, Ecuador plans to pardon up to 2,000 inmates.
+In the wake of the clashes on 28 September, Ecuador planned to pardon up to 2,000 inmates.

 November 2021 riots at Penitenciaria del Litoral

-Reuters reports 68 dead at last count for the number of prisoners were killed in a new wave of terror and over a dozen seriously wounded in another event on the 13th of November 2021 riots at Penitenciaria del Litoral, on the outskirts of Guayaquil.
+Riots on 13 November 2021 at Penitenciaria del Litoral, on the outskirts of Guayaquil, led to at least 68 deaths and 24 injured.